MarcoAASilva/spring-boot-demo-cmdline/README.md

 	</properties>
 ```

-Runs an empty context, and pretty much does nothing else
+Runs an empty context, used for bootstrapping, pretty much does nothing else

 # Banner

-As usual for Spring-Boot apps, the initial MOTD comes from *src/resources/banner.txt*
+As usual for Spring-Boot apps, the MOTD is configured on *src/resources/banner.txt*

 # Docker